-The School of Humanities and Sciences is the soul—the core—of a Stanford University education.
-It’s one of the primary reasons students come to Stanford.
+The School of Humanities and Sciences is the center of a world-class liberal arts education.

 48 Departments and Programs

 48 Undergraduate Majors